kkreiser/PierceMounds/Mounds.md

 ![Image](newmound.PNG)

-While most of the mounds in this area are considered part of the Pierce Mound Complex, but based on previous survey of the area
+While most of the mounds in this area are considered part of the Pierce Mound Complex, based on previous survey of the area this mound is considered something unique!

 [BACK](UsingLiDAR.md)   [NEXT](Conclusions.md)